jbytecode/ErrorsInVariables.jl/README.md

 [![codecov](https://codecov.io/gh/jbytecode/eive.jl/branch/main/graph/badge.svg?token=KMF7H1DS01)](https://codecov.io/gh/jbytecode/eive.jl)

 # ErrorsInVariables.jl
-Error-in-variables estimation using Compact Genetic Algorithms in Julia
+Error-in-variables estimation using Compact Genetic Algorithms in Julia.

+The package initially implements the CGA method proposed in the given references.
+Since Orthogonal regression and the Deming estimator are related to the subject, these methods are also implemented.

+The plan is to implement some other methods in this area.

 # The Problem